smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 - control groups of lights or just single bulbs
 - receive the current state of the lights
 - turn on/off smart plugs (e. g.
 OSRAM)
+- receive states of attached sensors like particulate matter or carbon monoxide

 Restrictions: